spiral/docs/tokenizer/invocations.md

 # Method Invocations
-Currently Tokenizer is able to locate invocations and given parameters for class methods and functions.
+Tokenizer is able to locate invocations and given parameters for class methods and functions.

 Use `Spiral\Tokenizer\InvocationsInterface` to gain access to such functionality.